qcscine/molassembler/README.md

 - TupleType: type-level computations on types in a tuple

   - forward types to template function
-  - map types to unary template function (also mapAllPairs)
+  - map types to unary template function (also mapAllPairs to binary template function)
   - allOf
   - count types in tuple types